Quick Answer

 A conservative approach is to reduce risk before bedtime: clear the site, keep sharp items away from the pad, and do not rely only on a tent floor on rough ground.
 What to do next: Before your first trip, confirm you have the repair kit, know where it is packed, and do a quick campsite sweep every night.

 If durability is your priority, stop comparing only by weight and start checking failure points.
-This pack does not name a durability winner, so verify details on live product pages.
+This article does not name a durability winner, so verify details on live product pages.
 What to do next: Check valve details, repair-kit inclusion, and any care instructions you know you will or will not follow.

 It depends on your comfort priority and your failure tolerance.
 When the consequences of a leak are high, carrying both can make sense.
 What to do next: Decide now whether you are comfortable finishing the trip on foam alone if the inflatable fails.